mike-lischke/antlr4ng/ReadMe.md

          lexNewGraphemeUTF8 average time   329µs over  400 runs of    85 symbols from emoji.txt
          lexNewGraphemeUTF8 average time   387µs over  400 runs of    85 symbols from emoji.txt DFA cleared
 ```

+Note: some of the corpus sizes differ, because of the test restructuring.
+In any case, the numbers cannot be compared directly, because different machines were used to take them.

 ## Release Notes